The Best Practice Progress Bar and how it contributes to creating amazing checkout experiences

 The last point is one of the reasons cart abandonment emails are effective.

-The sense of achievement is a large motivator.
+The sense of achievement is a significant motivator.

-Research shows that consumers rarely take only forward steps in their journey.
-There are usually as many backward steps as there are forward ones.
+Research shows that consumers rarely take only forward steps in their online journeys.
+There are typically as many backward steps as there are forward ones.
+This is the same for checkout experiences.

 Progress bar elements are used throughout the web and is something consumers are used to.
 Whether it be to download a large file (see Figure 4) or wait for pages to download (see Figure 5), consumers are used to “progress indicators” to set expectations.